-This type of deployment supports HotAdd and LAN (network block device [NBD] or NBDSSL) transport modes.
+This type of deployment supports HotAdd and LAN (NBD or NBDSSL) transport modes.
 For more information about transport modes, see Supported transport modes.

 NOTE: If VMware vSphere Storage DRS is enabled for your datastore cluster, exclude the backup proxy from the Storage DRS before you run a job using the HotAdd mode.